Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 # Workflow for the RNA-Seq Analysis

 This workflow is designed for automated processing of large numbers of samples.
 Each step below are executed in batch mode.
-The following scripts are to be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`.
+The following scripts will be executed from the project folder path `.../Diversity_outbred_bulk_RNA-Seq/`.

 ## 1. QC of the FASTQ files